2025 Shows & Events

 Saturday Nov 8th 9-4pm

-Mountain View High School Annual Hand-Crafters Holiday Bazaar
+Mountain View HS Annual Hand-Crafters Holiday Bazaar

-1500 SE Blairmont Drive, Vancouver, WA
+1500 SE Blairmont Dr., Vancouver, WA

-Saturday & Sunday Nov 16th-17th 10-4pm (to be confirmed)
+Saturday & Sunday Nov 15-16th 10-4pm

-Washougal Studio Artists Tour
+Washougal Studio Artists - Holiday Art Market

 Saturday Nov 29th 9-4pm

-Prairie High School Yuletide Bazaar
+Prairie HS Yuletide Bazaar

-11311 NE 119th Street, Vancouver WA
+11311 NE 119th St., Vancouver, WA

 Come and explore work from various local artists and makers and enjoy the fun-filled and vibrant atmosphere!